Jesse-21/universe/README.md

 # Universe, a BEB Dimension Host Implementation

-_See [bebverse/b7b](https://github.com/bebverse/b7b) for the active development of the BEB open-source frontend._

-**Note (2/18/2023): We are in the process of open-sourcing our BEBverse server, wait for further details**
+<img src="./.misc/header.png" width="300" />

 Universe is an implementation of a BEB (Blockchain-Enabled Broadcast) Dimension Host.
 Universes are open-source dimension hosts for [BEB, an open messaging protocol](https://github.com/bebverse/protocol).
+Universes are accessed by clients such as [B7B](https://github.com/bebverse/b7b).

-This is an early work and will be subject to heavy changes, see our [Github Issues](https://github.com/bebverse/dimension/issues) if you wish to contribute.
+This is an early work that is subject to heavy changes, see our [Github Issues](https://github.com/bebverse/dimension/issues) if you wish to contribute.

-**Note: currently the easiest way to build on BEBverse is to use our [`BEBverse GraphQL APIs`](https://hackmd.io/@bebverse/graphql).**
+**Note: the easiest way to build on BEBverse is to use our [`BEBverse GraphQL APIs`](https://hackmd.io/@bebverse/graphql).**

-<img src="./.misc/header.png" width="300" />
+## Self-hosting Your Universe

+We've provided a starter `Dockerfile` for you, with `MONGO_URL` and `JWT_SECRET` as `ARG` parameters.

+1. You'll need a MongoDB server, either by deploying MongoDB yourself or using a hosted solution such as [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or [Railway](https://railway.app).
+2. You'll also need to deploy this Dockerfile to a hosting location of your preference ([Railway](https://railway.app), [Heroku](https://www.heroku.com/), etc).
+3. Once you have a hosted url, you can set this path in the BEBverse [resolver smart contracts](https://github.com/bebverse/contracts).
+For example, `foo.beb` would resolve to your host at `example-load-balancer-1234567890.us-west-2.elb.amazonaws.com`.

 ## Contribution Guidelines